KRMisha/Makefile/README.md

 These system package managers install dependencies in a default system-wide directory, such as `/usr/lib` and `/usr/include` on Linux.
 Some important system-wide libraries may also come preinstalled on your system.

 Relying on a system package manager for your libraries can make it less straightforward for other developers using a different platform to start working on your project.
-Nevertheless, they can be a quick way for you to start using a library, especially if this library is already required by the system.
+Nevertheless, this can be a quick way for you to start using a library, especially if this library is already required by the system.

 1. Use your system package manager to install the library's development package.
-Often, these will have the `-dev` or `-devel` suffix.
+Often, development packages will have the `-dev` or `-devel` suffix.
-2. Link with the library: add `-l<library-name>` to the `LDLIBS` variable at line 33 of the Makefile.
+2. Link with the library: add `-l<library-name>` to the `LDLIBS` variable (line 44 of the Makefile).

     Depending on the library, more than one library name may need to be added with the `-l` option.
 Refer to your library's documentation for the names to use with the `-l` option in this step.